Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 We will continue to explore the potential of this idea.

 And again, if you have additional use case ideas that do not violate a non-goals, we would love to hear them!

+## "Can you add XYZ to `Explanation`/`Expression`?"

+We'd love to hear your ideas!
+But the scope of additional features for Kotlin 2.4.0 is extremely limited.
+However, we want to hear your feedback so we can adjust the current API to better support your use cases in the future.
+While we may not be able to add your idea now, we could adjust the API to better support adding it in the future!

 ## "Why an expression List and not a tree?"